 In England and Wales, deaths should be registered within five days of the death occurring, but there are some situations that result in the death registration being delayed, occasionally extending into years.

-Deaths considered unexpected, accidental, or suspicious will be referred to a coroner, who may order a post-mortem or carry out a full inquest to ascertain the reasons for the death.
+Deaths that are considered unexpected, accidental, suspicious, unnatural or where there are concerns about the cause of death may be referred to a coroner.
+The coroner may order a post-mortem or carry out a full inquest to ascertain the reasons for the death.
 The coroner can only register the death once an investigation is concluded, and they are satisfied that the death has been thoroughly investigated with a correctly certified cause of death.
 The time taken to investigate the circumstances of the death can often result in a death registration exceeding the five-day period.
+Further information on coroner statistics can be found on the GOV.UK website.

 We have developed a statistical model to estimate the number of deaths likely to have occurred in each week based on previous experience of the pattern of registration delays, including the effects of bank holidays.
 You can find out more about this statistical model in our Predicting total weekly death occurrences in England and Wales methodology.
-Results are shown in the "Estimated total deaths 2021" tab of the Deaths registered weekly in England and Wales dataset.
+Results are shown in sheet "11" of the Deaths registered weekly in England and Wales dataset.

 As a way of measuring the quality of the mortality data, it is important to regularly assess the impact of registration delays.
 This article looks at registration delays, how this has changed over time, and what factors influence the delay, such as cause of death.
 Causes of death are coded using the World Health Organization's (WHO) International Classification of Diseases, Tenth Revision (ICD-10).
-More information on cause of death coding can be found in our user guide.
+More information on cause of death coding can be found in our User guide to mortality statistics.

 In this article, registration delays have been grouped into the following categories for analysis: